gaznafis007/font-grouper-client/README.md

 - Built with [React.js](https://reactjs.org/), [Tailwind CSS](https://tailwindcss.com/), and [Core PHP](https://www.php.net/).
 - Hosted on [Vercel](https://vercel.com/) and [InfinityFree](https://www.infinityfree.com/).
 - Thanks to the open-source community for tools and inspiration.

----

-This `README.md` provides a clear overview, setup guide, and usage instructions for your FontGrouper project.
-You can add it to both repositories (`font-grouper-client` and `font-grouper-backend`) with minor adjustments (e.g., emphasizing client or server details).
-If you need help uploading it to GitHub or have specific sections to tweak, let me know!